Sevy Peak

 Sevy Peak, at 10480 ft above sea level is a peak in the Sawtooth Range of Idaho.
 The peak is located in the Sawtooth Wilderness of Sawtooth National Recreation Area in Custer County.
 The peak is located 0.39 mi north-northeast of Dave's Peak, its line parent.
 It is 1.3 mi south of Decker Peak.
+The mountain's toponym was officially adopted in 1973 to remember John Lowe Sevy (1912–1963), a former Sawtooth National Forest Supervisor who contributed much to the development of the forest and spent much of this leisure time in the area around this peak.